-You will not, however, receive each instalment in one lump sum; instead, you will receive it in three instalments over the course of the year, of 33 per cent, 33 per cent, and 34 per cent.
+You will not, however, receive each instalment in one lump sum; instead, you will receive it in three instalments over the year, of 33 per cent, 33 per cent, and 34 per cent.

 Repayment of PhD Loans For Postgraduate Students

-Repaying your PhD Student Loan operates exactly the same manner as repaying your Postgraduate Master’s Loan.
+Repaying your PhD Student Loan operates in the same manner as repaying your Postgraduate Master’s Loan.